ClickHouse supports multi-file configuration management. The main server configuration file is

-remove attributes can be specified for the elements of these config files.
+remove attributes can be specified for the elements of these configuration files.

 If neither is specified, it combines the contents of elements recursively, replacing values of duplicate children.